btmills/PartitionableArray/README.md

 ## Implementations

-Only one implementation has been completed so far, in C. See the C directory for more information.
+Two implementations have been tried so far: C and C#.
+See the corresponding directories for more information.

 ## Design Tradeoffs